cloudera/dist_test/docs/grind.md

 See the code comments and docstrings for more detail. `grind` is a good entry point, since it shows how the `disttest` module is used, and how the different projects (`luci`, `dist_test`) fit in.

-Use the `run_tests.sh` script to test your changes to `disttest`.
+Use the `run_tests.sh` script to test your changes to `grind`.
 New contributions should come with a corresponding unit test.